vchirag/vchirag.github.io/_projects/7_project.md

 ##### Final Report
 A copy of the final report can be found <a href = "/assets/pdf/plasma_2020.pdf" title = "plasma_2020"> here</a>.

+Detailed calculations can be found in the <a href = "https://github.com/vchirag/random_excursions/blob/main/plasma_2020_calculations.pdf" title = "detailed_calcs">appendix</a>.
 <hr>

 ##### Skills acquired